2020 Retroactive Employee Retention Credit

 Highlights of the ERTC changes are summarized below:

-To receive the credit faster, advances can be requested by submitting Form 7200 to the IRS for current quarters.
-Businesses who choose to use Form 7200 must notify their payroll provider so it can be reconciled with Form 941.
+To receive the credit faster, employers were able to request advanced credits by filing Form 7200 .
+Businesses who chose to use Form 7200 must notify their payroll provider so it can be reconciled with the original Form 941.
 Failure to do so would result in an IRS advance payment AND application of the same credit on the amended return, which would result in underpayments of tax, and significant IRS penalties and interest.
-Note: This does not apply to most PaySteady clients since our technology claims and applies the tax credits in real-time per payroll.
+The deadline to file the Form 7200 for most businesses was the earlier of February 1, 2021 or the date they filed the Form 941 for Q4.
+Form 7200 should not be filed in advance of the 941-x.

 Read more about the background of the Employee Retention Credit and Consolidated Appropriations Act of 2021 on our blog.